naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 #### XP's practices are interdependent but few practical organizations are willing/able to adopt all the practices; therefore the entire process fails.

+See above.
+Many of the original components of the arguments are no longer valid concerns.
+Most organizations have CI / CD, they have some form of a Continuous Innovation Mindset, and now, due to COVID, probably have the technology (Zoom, Slack) to facilitate remote pair programming sessions.

 Ok, so now we realize that maybe all the reasons why we hated on these frameworks are wrong.
 But why should we switch?
 Why *now*?

 ## Conclusion